 No, we do not ship to PO Boxes or APO/FPO addresses at this time.

-We accept Paypal, Visa, Mastercard, American Express and Google Pay.
+We accept Paypal, Visa, Mastercard, American Express, Apple Pay & Google Pay.

 DCM is a rare but serious heart condition that is estimated to affect between 0.5% and 1.0% of dogs in the US.
 While this condition is more prevalent in certain breeds, particularly large breed dogs, The cause of DCM is still largely unknown and case dependent.
 According to the FDA, if DCM is caught early, heart function may improve in cases of DCM that are not linked to genetics and with appropriate veterinary treatment and dietary modification.